 The key is that spraying will make them more comfortable and less likely to come undone when they shrink after being sprayed with water.

 Soccer players are always looking for ways to improve their game.
 One of the most popular new ideas is whether or not tight soccer cleats make a difference in performance.
 The truth is, they do.

 There has been significant research done on this topic.
 While it’s clear that there are some similarities between tighter shoes and looser shoes, there are also substantial differences.

-Tighter cleats can help with stability when cutting quickly from side to side because they provide a better grip on the ball than loose ones do.
+Tighter cleats can help with stability when cutting quickly from side to side because they provide a better grip on the ball than loose ones.

-Loose cleats will cause you to slip if not wearing long socks or shin guards because they don’t have enough traction on the ground.
+Loose cleats will cause you to slip if you are not wearing long socks or shin guards because they don’t have enough traction on the ground.

 Will it Be Safe To Shrink Your Soccer Cleats?